FULL SERVICE OIL CHANGE IN VANCOUVER WITH 18 LOCATIONS ACROSS BC & ALBERTA

 - Tires – tread depth, rotate tires and adjust tire pressure

 - Cooling System – hoses, clamps, water pump and radiator

 - Belts – alternator, power steering and air conditioning belts

 - Fluids – level and quality of all critical fluid levels

-Drive in to one of our 18 Vancouver, BC, and Alberta locations – you’re likely within 20 minutes of the most reliable car mechanics in your area.
-When you drive out of your local Minit-Tune Brake & Auto Centres shop, you will have the peace of mind of knowing that your car and your passengers are safe on the road.
+Drive in to one of our 15 Vancouver, BC, and Alberta locations – you’re likely within 20 minutes of the most reliable car mechanics in your area.
+We have busy shops in Richmond, New Westminster, and more!
+When you drive out of your local Minit-Tune Brake, you will have the peace of mind of knowing that your car and your passengers are safe on the road.

 Coolant, also known as antifreeze, helps regulate the temperature of your car’s engine and prevents it from overheating.
 However, over time, coolant can become contaminated, which can make it less effective, so maintaining your vehicle’s cooling system is crucial for optimal performance.
 Here’s what you need to know about coolant.
 What’s a coolant flush?
 A…